Alligator weed - not a vegetable

 You can help stop the spread

 Check that you do not have alligator weed growing in your garden.
+Download the alligator weed brochure for important information to help stop the spread.

 Call Access Canberra on 13 22 81 if you suspect you have alligator weed.
 An inspector will confirm its identity and control it free of charge to residents.